senseobservationsystems/sense-ios-library/README.md

 ## Getting started
 ##### 1.Install Carthage
 Sense iOS Library makes use of third party libraries and the libraries are managed using [Carthage](https://github.com/Carthage/Carthage). `carthage` is a simple dependency manager for iOS and OSX development enviroment.
-You can install `carthage` by running:
+You can install `carthage` from their [release page](https://github.com/Carthage/Carthage/releases).

-	brew install carthage
+....Why not via homebrew?
+Well, because we need to install Realm with carthage and it is possible only with carthage v9.2 or higher, which is not yet indexed on homebrew.... too bad indeed. - 27th October 2015

 ##### 2.Install libraries into your enviroment